Tuesday, 17 December 2019

 STEPPED TANK

-The stepped tank, surrounded by the cloister mandapa is next to Kalyana mahal is of Nayak Period.
+The stepped tank, surrounded by the cloister mandapa is next to Kalyana mahal of the Nayak Period.
 This tank is within a closed compound with the entrances on north and south.
-The south entrance connects the Kalyana mahal and it might be used by the ladies or Royal Family who are staying in Kalyana Mahal.
+The south entrance connects the Kalyana Mahal and it might be used by the ladies or Royal Family who are staying in Kalyana Mahal.
 There is a square pillared platform in the center of the stepped tank.

 KALYANA MAHAL